Adults should be aiming for 150 minutes of physical activity each week to help reduce your risk of;

-- One to One Exercise Advice and Support – Time to Change and WAY 4WARD are Walsall’s free exercise advice and support service for adults and children.
+- One to One Exercise Advice and Support – Time to Change is Walsall’s free exercise advice and support service for adults and children.

 - Fit Walking into your daily routine by parking further away from the office, taking the stairs rather than the lift, getting off the bus one stop early and walking at the weekends.
 By taking 10,000 steps a day you can burn up to 400 calories.

 - Join a Free Walking Group – Here is a list of the led walks taking place in Walsall, including weekends

 - Cycle to Work – Cycling to work is very easy way to get yourself more active

 - Make use of Walsall’s Parks – Walsall has lots of green spaces which are an ideal place for a walk at lunch time or after work with colleagues

 - Start a new sport or activity – The Sport Development webpage will give you details on a range of sports clubs available across Walsall for a number of different sports.
 Sport and Leisure have a number of structured physical activity sessions taking place locally.
 Sport and Leisure sessions include specialised sessions for people who suffer with medical conditions – call: 01922 658080 for more details

 - Get yourself a Move It Card – If you are:-